 Pellet grills generally require more cleaning than a propane grill to remove the ash from pellet combustion sitting in the bottom of the grill.

 However, you don’t have to clean a Camp Chef pellet grill as frequently due to the quick-release ash pot, as seen in the video below:

 The Camp Chef SmokerPro Pellet Grill Models

 Below I’m going to go through the Camp Chef Smoker Pro range in size order.
-However, its important to note the differences between the different models is not just the size of the cooking area.
-With the larger more premium units they also have more advanced control panels, larger pellet hoppers and the option for direct flame grilling.
+However, its important to note the difference between the different models is not just the size of the cooking area.

 Camp Chef SmokePro SE 24